deltachat/deltachat-pages/de/serverguide.md

 Die letzten drei Optionen entfernen Dienste, die für eine Minimaleinrichtung nicht benötigt werden.

-Danach müssen wir `printf "#\n" > data/conf/dovecot/global_sieve_before` ausführen.
+Danach müssen wir `echo '#' > data/conf/dovecot/global_sieve_before` ausführen.

 ### Mailadm NGINX Konfiguration

 `mailadm.example.org/new_email` needs to be reachable for HTTP requests to work.
-So first create the file `data/conf/nginx/server_name.active` and write `mailadm.example.org` to it - this means that nginx will listen to requests for this domain.

-Dann den folgenden Block zu `data/conf/nginx/site.mailadm.custom` hinzufügen:
+So we need to create two files for Mailcows Nginx redirection.
+First we do `echo 'mailadm.example.org' > data/conf/nginx/server_name.active`
+and then we create the file `data/conf/nginx/site.mailadm.custom` and add the following block to it:

 ```
   location /new_email {